4th Annual Africa Summit in Colorado

 The Africa Summit provides one of the few opportunities in Denver to network and strengthen connections with Africa and the African diaspora.
 And it is a rare event that brings us together to understand, solve, and act on a problem that affects us all.

 Jovan Mays, former Aurora-Colorado Poet Laureate, is the keynote speaker

 The summit will feature some of the best African cuisine and entertainment in the state.

-As a special bonus, Africa Agenda will also announce its first “Best in Africa Reporting” Award.
+As a special bonus, we will also announce its first “Best in Africa Reporting” Award.